 Rapid advances in deep learning techniques have greatly accelerated the momentum of object detection.
 With deep learning networks and the computing power of GPUs, the performance of object detectors and trackers has improved tremendously, achieving significant advances in object detection.

-Machine learning (ML) is a branch of artificial intelligence (AI), and essentially involves learning patterns from examples or sample data as the machine accesses these and has the ability to learn from them (supervised learning on annotated images).
+Machine learning (ML) is a branch of artificial intelligence (AI).
+It involves learning patterns from examples or sample data as the machine accesses these and can learn from them (supervised learning on annotated images).

 How does object detection work?